Faber Piano Adventures®

 Publisher: Faber Piano Adventures

-Format: Softcover with CD
+Format: Softcover Audio Online

 Piano Level: Young Beginner - Pre-Reading

 Written for ages 5 and 6, My First Piano Adventure® captures the child's playful spirit.
 Fun-filled songs, rhythm games and technique activities develop beginning keyboard skills.
 Three distinguishing features of the Lesson Book A make it unique and effective for the young 5-6 year old beginner.
 1. A strong focus on technique embedded in the book through playful technique games, chants, and carefully-composed pieces that gently lead the child into pianistic motions.
-2. An outstanding CD for the young student to listen, sing, tap, and play along with at the piano.
-The orchestrated songs on the CD feature children singing the lyrics, which has great appeal to the 5-6 year old beginner.
-The CD becomes a ready-made practice partner that guides the student and parent for all the pieces and activities in the books.
+2. Outstanding audio tracks on CD and via online access for the young student to listen, sing, tap, and play along with at the piano.
+The orchestrated songs feature children singing the lyrics, which has great appeal to the 5-6 year old beginner.
+The audio becomes a ready-made practice partner that guides the student and parent for all the pieces and activities in the books.
 3. The fanciful art features five multi-cultural children who are also learning to play.
 These friends at the piano introduce basic rhythms, white key names, and a variety of white and black-key songs that span classical, folk, and blues.
 Young students will listen, sing, create, and play more musically with Nancy and Randall Faber s My First Piano Adventure, Lesson Book A. The Lesson Book introduces directional pre-reading, elementary music theory and technique with engaging songs, games, and creative discovery at the keyboard.
 Young students will enjoy the multi-cultural “friends at the piano” who introduce white-key names, basic rhythms, and a variety of songs which span classical, folk, and blues.
 Ear-training and eye-training are also part of the curriculum.
 The Fabers' instructional theory “ACE” - Analysis, Creativity, and Expression, guides the pedagogy of My First Piano Adventure.
 Analysis leads to understanding, creativity leads to self-discovery, and expression develops personal artistry.
-The CD for this book offers a unique listening experience with outstanding orchestrations and vocals.
+The audio for this book offers a unique listening experience with outstanding orchestrations and vocals.
 The recordings demonstrate a key principle of the course: when children listen, sing, tap, and move to their piano music, they play more musically.